snatchev/fastlane-branding-plugin/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-branding)

+Render your App's icon to the terminal whenever you run fastlane!

+_Serious Branding!_

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-branding`, add it to your project by running: